Abortion Clinic & Family Planning Obstetrics & Gynecology located in East Brunswick, NJ

 - Screen for sexually transmitted infections

 - Test for hepatitis B and C

 In a typical pregnancy, regular prenatal checkups occur once a month through the end of the second trimester, twice a month during weeks 28-36, and then once every week until you deliver.
 If you have a high-risk pregnancy, you’ll see your OB/GYN more frequently.

 A high-risk pregnancy might mean that you or your baby require special monitoring or care throughout your pregnancy, or that you’re more likely to have medical challenges before, during, or after delivery.
 Some of the most common reasons that women have high-risk pregnancies include:

 - Having a chronic condition like diabetes or hypertension

 You may not know you’re having a high-risk pregnancy until your OB/GYN notices something concerning, such as consistently high blood pressure.

-The team at Abortion Care provides comprehensive prenatal, labor, and delivery care to women with normal pregnancies as well as high-risk pregnancies.
-Call the Somerset office to make your appointment today.
+The team at GYN Choices of Central Jersey provides comprehensive prenatal, labor, and delivery care to women with normal pregnancies as well as high-risk pregnancies.
+Call the East Brunswick office to make your appointment today.